BetaFloof/BetaFloof/README.md

 I'm a furry sysadmin from switzerland interested in everyting regarding Servers, Networking, Automation and Security.

 - Private cloud maintainer and datacenter goblin
+- Casual Python wizard
-- Linux, Python and Ansible maniac
+- Linux and Ansible maniac

 Sometimes I dabble in C and Low Level Programming but I'm far from knowing what I'm actually doing.